eurekarobotics/eureka-dotfiles/README.md

 ## Projectile

 Very powerful file navigation system in a git repo.
 Try pressing (s-, f f).
 Note that s is the Windows key.

+## lsp-mode

+Provides IDE-like experience on Emacs.
+Need some configuration but work wonderfully when it does.

+Hint: Try using Emacs in the docker container.
+Work quite well in fact.

 # Contribute
 Feel free to open a PR to this repo.